jamaj69/secIRC/README.md

 # secIRC - Anonymous Censorship-Resistant Messaging System

-A completely anonymous, censorship-resistant messaging system using UDP with relay servers.
-Messages are end-to-end encrypted and relay servers don't store metadata about origin or destination.
-The system can bypass any kind of censorship through its distributed relay network.
+A completely anonymous, censorship-resistant messaging system with separated client-server architecture.
+Features multi-challenge authentication, end-to-end encryption, and distributed relay network.
+Messages are encrypted and relay servers don't store metadata about origin or destination.
+The system can bypass any kind of censorship through its distributed relay network with transparent Tor integration.

 ## 🚀 Quick Start